 The World Health Organization

-EPA's longstanding program of cooperation with the World Health Organizations (WHO) addresses our shared interest in environmental health and the direct link between protecting public health and supporting a clean environment.
-We cooperate on public health issues, such as those associated with air quality, climate change, toxic chemicals and pesticides, and water and sanitation.
-We also partner with WHO on issues such as children’s health and the development of WHO guidelines for environmental standards (e.g. for air and drinking water quality).
-Our activities with WHO are advanced under a Memorandum of Understanding and a Cooperative Agreement with WHO.
+EPA has a longstanding program of cooperation with the World Health Organization (WHO) to address the direct link between protecting public health and supporting a clean environment.
+We cooperate on a wide range of environmental and children’s health issues, including those associated with air quality, climate change, toxic chemicals and pesticides, and water and sanitation.
+We also work with WHO on shared efforts to assess risk, to understand how environmental factors contribute to disease, and to develop WHO guidelines for environmental standards (e.g. for air and drinking water quality).

 The United Nations Economic and Social Council (ECOSOC)